hunter-richardson/my-config/README.md

   - [Removable Drive Menu](https://extensions.gnome.org/extension/7) implements a navigation and management menu for removable drives.
   - [User Themes](https://extensions.gnome.org/extension/19) allows users to load Gnome-UI themes.
 ### Miscellaneous configuration
 Many of the above Gnome extensions, as well as Gnome itself, have configurable variables.
-These are available to view and edit either by the `gnome-tweak-tool` and `dconf-editor` GUI applications or by the `gsettings` command. [gsettings](gsettings) will populate as many variables as are installed with default values.
-Since most of the `gsettings` are personal to each user, each user must execute the script for him/herself.
+These are available to view and edit either by the `gnome-tweak-tool` and `dconf-editor` GUI applications or by the `gsettings` command.
+The [gsettings](gsettings) script will populate as many variables as are installed with default values.
+Since most of the `gsettings` key-values are personal to each user, each user must execute it for him/herself.
 To load the script as another user:
 ```shell
 sudo --user=hunter /path/to/repo/gsettings
 sudo --user=hunter-adm /path/to/repo/gsettings